 Profit sharing is the payment to eligible employees of sums in the form of cash or shares related to the profits of the business.
-The amount shared may be determined by a published or unpublished formula, or entirely at the discretion of management.
-Profit sharing differs from gainsharing in that the former is based on more than improved productivity.
-A number of factors outside the individual employee's control contribute to profit, while gainsharing aims to relate its payouts much more specifically to productivity and performance improvements within the control of employees.
-It is not possible to use profit sharing schemes as direct incentives as for most employees the link between individual effort and the reward is so remote.
-But they can increase identification with the company and many organizations operate profit sharing schemes because the management believes that it should share the company's success with its employees.
+The amount shared may be determined by a published or unpublished formula or entirely at the discretion of management.
+Profit sharing differs from gain sharing in that the former is based on more than improved productivity.
+A number of factors outside the individual employee's control contribute to profit.
+Gain sharing aims to relate its payouts much more specifically to productivity and performance improvements within the control of employees.
+It is not possible to use profit-sharing schemes as direct incentives as for most employees the link between individual effort and the reward is so remote.
+But they can increase identification with the company and many managements operate profit-sharing schemes because they believe that they should share the company's success with its employees.